jboyle1990/Fintech-Case-Study---Gamestop/README.md

 * Board Game Cafe
 * Offer in Store perks for "Power Up" Reward Members

 This suite of in store services would allow Gamestop to increase profitability and drive traffic at locations.
-The logic behind the gaming game and board game cafe would allow current locations to offer rentable areas in current stores where consumers could sample product or compete against friends.
+The logic behind the gaming and board game cafe would allow current locations to offer rentable areas in current stores where consumers could sample product or compete against friends.
 The computer build services would allow employees to assist consumers in the daunting task of building their own gaming PC.
+These services would help increase profitability via low overhead services and help to monetize areas of current locations.

 ## Saving our Progress

 ### End Credits